0xity/FizzBuzz-C-Sharp/README.md

 # FizzBuzz
-A basic training program written in Python.
+A basic training program written in C#.
 This does the following:
 - Iterates through all numbers from 1 to 100
 - If the number is divisible by 3, it prints the number and "Fizz!"